-Their eyes first locked through the glass net floats of amber, amethyst, and dirty blue, scattering magic-coloured shapes around a corner shop on Romney Marsh.
+Two years after leaving school, her eyes first locked with his through the glass net floats of amber, amethyst, and dirty blue, scattering magic-coloured shapes around the corner shop.
 Seagulls wheeled and screamed.
 He was inquiring about a local seamstress.
 Ariel shyly offered to show him to her aunt's house.
 He smiled at her crust of freckles and sturdy legs, the rough skirt blowing between.
-Her aunt had taught her sewing after her parents died.
-By the time they reached the next corner, Ariel had said she would do for him.
-His eyes, used to distant horizons, gleamed with amusement at her eagerness and she mistook it for love.
+Her aunt had taught her sewing and she could cut and sew a garment like a professional.
+By the time they reached the next corner, Ariel had said she would sew for him and take him home instead.
+His eyes, used to distant horizons, gleamed with amusement at her eagerness and she mistook it for love, her eyes widening.

 He was many voyages older, a ginger-eyed Welshman with freckles and one gold earring.

 His father had fled an impending coal mine explosion when his canary fluttered weakly on its cage floor.
 Helpless to save his three brothers, he had raised his raw eye sockets angrily to heaven, vowing never to set foot on land again, especially in England, where the coalmine owners lived.
-The son inherited his unease with the land.
+The son inherited his father's unease with the land.

-A curlew spilled cries from the linen sky, as he and Ariel trudged across the frozen marsh to his ship, their toes numb.
+As he and Ariel trudged across the frozen marsh to the beach, their toes numb, oyster catchers peeped noisily.
 He spoke of Australia, where the sun was hot enough to fry an egg, and a still small resolve grew in her heart and mind.